sohrab-pro/lazy-khata/README.md

-Here's a sample README for your React Native Expo mobile app repository:
 Credit/Debit Entry App
 Overview
 A mobile app for managing credit and debit entries for customers.
-Built using React Native and Expo.
+Built using React Native and Expo and sqlite3 database.
 Features
 Add and manage customers
 Record debit and credit entries for each customer